 Bicycle ridership has increased for many reasons.
 While they were once the ultimate transportation for children, adults generated recent increases in bicycle usage.

-This has occurred for several reasons.
+This has occurred for several reasons, such as:

 - They’re great for exercise, play, commuting, and earning a living.